First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time, a brief remainder

-as well as the survival probability $S_{\mu}(t)$, which is the probability that the Brownian motion has not hit the absorbing boundary at time $t$.
-This quantity can be calculated in two ways, either with the propagator or with the first-passage time distribution~\cite{ref_book_Redner}
+as well as the survival probability $S_{\mu}(t)$, which is the probability that the drifted Brownian motion has not hit the absorbing boundary at time $t$.
+This quantity can be calculated in two ways, using either the transition density or the first-passage time distribution~\cite{ref_book_Redner}